 - Understand the way that a character’s traits and backstory can be used to create their ‘voice’ (narrative style).

 - Avoid the common pitfalls of writing from a specific point of view.

 - Understand the different uses of direct and indirect discourse.

 - Delve deeper into your character’s way of seeing and moving through the world.

 - Discover how to convey that to your reader; to control your reader’s reactions to your main characters.

 - Develop skills in imaginative, evocative, and precise writing.

 - Become confident in writing third person limited point of view (if you don't know what this means, then this course is a MUST).

-Stories are told through characters.
+Why?
+Because stories are told through characters.
 We believe in those characters – especially the point of view characters – by how much the narration fits them and their view of the world.
 An authentic character voice draws the reader deep into the story and makes it come alive in a unique way.

 This course will develop your skills in narrative so that your ‘voice’ is authentic and engaging.